-- The appointment is generally made at the bottom of the range dependent upon experience and previous salary.

-- The annual leave entitlement is 35 working days, pro rata for proportional part-time staff.
-This is in addition to the statutory holidays applicable in England, local discretionary holidays and days when the university is closed in the interests of efficiency.

-- Hours this post is 0.50 FTE.
+- The appointment is offered as permanent post. - The appointment is generally made at the bottom of the range dependent upon experience and previous salary. - The annual leave entitlement is 35 working days, pro rata for proportional (part-time staff).
+This is in addition to the statutory holidays applicable in England, local discretionary holidays and days when the university is closed in the interests of efficiency. - This post is full-time.
 The nature of teaching posts is such that staff are expected to work such hours as are reasonably necessary in order to fulfil their duties and responsibilities.
 It would therefore be inappropriate to define the total hours to be worked in any week.
 A reasonable norm for full-time staff, however, having regard to the contractual position of other senior staff in the institution, would be thirty-seven, although this should not be regarded as a minimum or maximum.
 Direct teaching responsibility should not exceed eighteen hours in any week or a total of five hundred and fifty hours in the teaching year.
 This provision will not, however, apply in subject areas where the nature of the curriculum and teaching style make it inappropriate.
 In such cases, separate arrangements apply.
-The university has currently identified the following academic areas where teaching methods or modes of delivery make the 18 hour per week limit inappropriate at certain times of the year:

-- art and design
+The university has currently identified the following academic areas where teaching methods or modes of delivery make the 18 hour per week limit inappropriate at certain times of the year: - art and design - business/management - health clinically related subjects - construction management

-- o business/management

-- health clinically related subjects

-- o construction management.